zerofo/sys-con/doc/Troubleshooting.md

 2. Update `discovery_vidpid=` to add the controllers you want to discover (Other than the official switch ones).
 3. Reboot the switch.

-## Bind 1 button to multiple pin
+## I want to bind a button to multiple controller buttons
-If you need to map 1 button (Example: X) to multiple pin (Example: 13 and 2) you can do it like that:
+If you need to map 1 button (Example: X) to multiple controller button (Example: 13 and 2) you can do it like that:

 ```
 [vid-pid]
 x=13,2
 ```

-## Bind 1 button to another button
+## I want to bind a button to dpad or stick
-If you need to map 1 button (Example: X) to another button (Example: DPAD_UP) you can do it like that:
+If you need to map 1 button (Example: X) to dpad or sticks (Example: dpad_up, rstick_up ) you can do it like that:

 ```
 [vid-pid]